DEFRA/defra-docker-dotnetcore/README.md

 It is recommended that services use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build) to produce production and development images, each extending the appropriate parent, from a single Dockerfile.

-An [example](./example) is provided to show how parent images can be extended in a Dockerfile for a service.
-This should be a good starting point for building .Net Core services conforming to FFC standards.
+[Examples](./example) are provided to show how parent images can be extended for different types of services.
+These should be a good starting point for building .NET Core services conforming to Defra standards.

 ## Building images locally